Cuis-Smalltalk/Learning-Cuis/README.md

 The gist is that we, the Cuis community,  maintain an overview page, then just _fork_ our own mature/example projects (e.g. Cuis-Smalltalk-ColorEditor) where each has/adds its own explanation about what is interesting to learn there.
 Each contributed project adds an author to the repository who is responsible for keeping his/her stuff up to date and supplying an orienting overview for learning.

-Each Project should supply a 'RoughGuide.md', which talks what the interesting bits of code are, as well as the Project 'README.md' which should
+Each Project should supply a 'RoughGuide.md', which describes what the interesting bits of code are, as well as the Project 'README.md' which should
 - Name the project/feature(s) -- what is this good for, what does it do?
 - List the latest Cuis version+revision the code was tested with.
 - Have the Smalltalk code to load the package(s).